-- apply and improve their precision in observing as well as reflecting and judging skills. - make an original contribution to conversations by bringing forward associations and personal interpretations. - reflect upon the meaning and position of art and the domain of MADtech/Painting/iRAP in contemporary society.
+- apply and improve their precision in observing as well as reflecting and judging skills. - make an original contribution to conversations by bringing forward associations and personal interpretations. - reflect upon the meaning and position of art and the domain of painting in contemporary society.